SeanLo940076/EPaper-Display-WebApp/README.md

 [中文版本](./README_zh.md)

-This project provides a simple Flask-based web application for uploading images, applying basic adjustments (saturation, contrast, brightness), and displaying the results on a Waveshare e-Paper screen.
+This project provides a simple mongoose-based web application for uploading images, applying basic adjustments (saturation, contrast, brightness), and displaying the results on a Waveshare e-Paper screen.
 It also includes a convenient option to clear the e-paper whenever needed.

 If you encounter any problems or have suggestions regarding usage, design, or code improvement, feel free to open an [Issue](../../issues) to discuss with us!